celthome/superblocks_mannheim/NM/Instructions_NM.md

 To visualize the difference in noise levels, the previously described steps were repeated using 1dB steps.

-The results (repo-folder: output/nm) were visualized using QGIS.
+The results were visualized using QGIS and can be found [here](https://github.com/celthome/superblocks_mannheim/tree/main/output/nm).